Get-Siempo/siempo-browser-ext/README.md

 Licensing
 ---------------------

-Nudge by Siempo builds on existing [technologies](https://github.com/ghinda/nudgeti), and is proudly licensed under the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.txt) license.
+Shift by Siempo builds on existing [technologies](https://github.com/ghinda/nudgeti), the work of Louis, on [Nudge](http://nudgeware.io) and is proudly licensed under the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.txt) license.